 From a new book, Foxhunters Speak (The Derrydale Press, 2017), here is one of fifty interviews conducted by an accomplished author highly experienced in the art of the interview.
 Mary Kalergis has traveled the country to learn how foxhunters acquired their passion.
 For books inscribed by the author, purchase directly.

 I was born in 1920, five miles down the road from where I live now in Hume, Virginia.
 There were ten of us in the family—five girls and five boys.
 My dad worked for a dollar a day.
 He had hounds when I was a little boy, and as soon as I got big enough to hunt, that was all I wanted to do.
 I loved to hunt skunks and possum at night when I was a schoolboy.
 We had no coons in those days.
 No beavers either.
-Those skins would have been worth a lot more than skunk or possum.To read more, log in (above) or click to subscribe.
+Those skins would have been worth a lot more than skunk or possum.To read more, a subscription is required.
+Log in or click here to subscribe.